Pulover/PuloversMacroCreator/Documentation/Settings.md

 **Set As Default File**: Sets the current Macro Project to be loaded on program start up.

 **Virtual Keys**: System keys and Modifiers that will be recognized during Recording and when Capture keys is enabled.

+## User Global Variables

+Here you can define global variables that will be available during Playback.
+They may be used as constants so you can always call them from inside a command.

+User defined variables are saved to an INI file in the AppData\MacroCreator folder (it can also be edited in external text editors).

+Format is the same used for non-expression assignments in AutoHotkey or the one found in standard INI files.

+They can also be included exported scripts by checking *Global Variables* option in the [Export Window](p5-Export.html).

+You can separate your variables in groups using INI format Sections and use the button in the Export Window to select which Variables or Sections will be exported.

+Example of *User Global Variables* list:

+> [Section1]
+> aVar1 = Value1
+> aVar2 = Value3
+> aVar3 = Value2
+> [Section2]
+> bVar1 = Value1
+> bVar2 = Value3
+> bVar3 = Value2